The lure of a cozy, safe home with a regular food supply has always been attractive to mice.

 Using a repeller couldn’t be simpler.
 It must be plugged into an electricity socket about ten to thirty inches above the floor to deter mice.

 It would be best to place it in a clear space with no obstructions, such as furniture that could block the transmitted signal from reaching the entire room.

 The signals can often reach a distance of around 1,600 square feet but cannot go through walls.

 By contrast, electromagnetic waves can pass through blockages and walls.
 For the best results against your growing army of mice, you will probably need to install a unit in every room of your home.

-Although mice are more active at night, the repeller needs to be left switched on continuously to take effect.
+Although mice are more active at night, the repeller must be switched continuously to take effect.

 Do They Kill Mice?

-An ultrasonic repeller doesn’t kill the mice outright, but it does make them feel uncomfortable and can upset their nervous systems.
+An ultrasonic repeller doesn’t kill the mice outright, but it makes them uncomfortable and can upset their nervous systems.

 The theory behind the devices is that the sound waves will trigger sensations of nausea, symptoms of headaches, and cause disorientation.

 The result of the ultrasonic effects should be severe enough to convince the mice that your home is an unpleasant place to be.